 Compliance cases actioned

-A significant proportion of cases we action are finalised with no breach of the Code or other legislative obligations identified.
-It is only in a small percentage of cases where an administrative sanction is imposed on a practitioner or the matter is referred to the Federal Court for consideration of the imposition of a civil penalty.
+A significant proportion of cases we action are finalised with no breach of the Code, or other legislative obligations identified.
+It is only in a small percentage of cases where a finding or findings and an administrative sanction is imposed on a practitioner, or the matter is referred to the Federal Court for consideration of the imposition of a civil penalty.

 Whenever possible, and particularly in the less serious matters, we work with tax practitioners and complainants to resolve issues.
-We are often able to resolve matters where a practitioner recognises their error and changes their behaviour accordingly, or where the complainant withdraws their compliant.
+We are often able to resolve matters where a tax practitioner recognises their error and changes their behaviour accordingly, or where the matter is resolved between the parties, the complainant withdraws their complaint, or there are no further identifiable risks.

 Cases started